brpaz/brunopaz.dev/src/content/projects/sword.md

 featured: true
 ---

-Sword Health is the world’s fastest growing virtual MSK care provider, on a mission to free two billion people from pain.
+Sword Health is the world’s fastest-growing virtual MSK care provider, on a mission to free two billion people from pain.

-I work on Sword as a Tech lead for one of the web teams, which core responsability on member onboardging and marketing communications.
+At Sword, I worked as Tech lead in one of the Web Teams, whose main topic is Marketing and Communications.

+My responsibilities included:

+- Managing a team of 4 Backend Engineers and ultimately being responsible for the processes and delivery of the team.
+- Working together with the PO to define and prioritize the product and tech roadmap.
+- Working with other Tech Leads and Directors of Engineering to help define the general architecture and Engineering best practices for Sword.
+- Support and Smaller projects development work.